Cosmian/mse-cli/README.md

                  app_name
 ```

-Now, evidences have been automatically collected and the microservice is up.
+At this moment, evidences have been automatically collected and the microservice is up.

 Evidences are essential for the code provider to verify the trustworthiness of the running application.